-- (1) A When a customer enters into a new contract with a retailer, a retailer or marketing representative must give the following information to a customer

-- (a) how the customer may obtain -

-- (i) a copy of the contract;

-- (ii) a copy of the retailer's Customer Service Charter;

-- (iii) a copy of the Code; and

-- (iv) details on all relevant tariffs, fees, charges, alternative tariffs and service levels that may apply to the customer;

-- (b) the scope of the Code;
+- (1) A retailer or marketing representative must give the following information to a customer - (a) how the customer may obtain - (i) a copy of the contract, - (ii) a copy of the retailer's Customer Service Charter, - (iii) a copy of the Code; and - (iv) details on all relevant tariffs, fees, charges, alternative tariffs and service levels that may apply to the customer; - (b) the scope of the Code; - (c) that a retailer, distributor, marketer and marketing representative must comply with the Code;

-- (c) that a retailer, distributor, marketer and marketing representative must comply with the Code; - (d) details of, at a minimum, those the terms of the contract relating to including - - (i) the charges applicable to the customer; - (ii) the type and frequency of bills the customer will receive; and - (iii) the payment methods available to the customer; - (iv) the consequences of a customer not paying his or her bill; - (v) the circumstances in which interruptions to electricity supply may occur; - (vi) complaints handling procedures; and - (vii)the circumstances in which the contract may be terminated. - (e) how the retailer may assist if the customer is experiencing payment difficulties or financial hardship; - (f) the concessions that may apply to the customer; - (g) the distributor's 24 hour telephone number for faults and emergencies; - (h) how the customer may access the retailer's: - (i) multi-lingual services (in languages reflective of the retailer's customer base); and - (ii) TTY services; - (i) how to make an enquiry of, or complaint to, the retailer, and - (j) general information on the safe use of electricity. - (k) the details of any right the customer may have to rescind the contract during a cooling-off period and the charges that may apply if the customer rescinds the contract.
+- (d) the terms of the contract including - - (i) the type and frequency of bills the customer will receive; and - (ii) the payment methods available to the customer; - (e) how the retailer may assist if the customer is experiencing payment difficulties or financial hardship; - (f) the concessions that may apply to the customer; - (g) the distributor's 24 hour telephone number for faults and emergencies; - (h) how the customer may access the retailer's: - (i) multi-lingual services (in languages reflective of the retailer's customer base); and - (ii) TTY services; - (i) how to make an enquiry of, or complaint to, the retailer; and - (i) general information on the safe use of electricity. - (k) the details of any right the customer may have to rescind the contract during a cooling-off period and the charges that may apply if the customer rescinds the contract.

-[Note: Subclause (4) furthermore requires a marketing representative to inform a customer that if electricity is supplied to the customer before the end of the cooling off period and the customer rescinds the contract during that period, the customer will be liable for any electricity consumed.]
+[Note: Subclause (4) furthermore requires a marketing representative to inform a customer that if electricity is supplied to the customer before the end of the cooling-off period and the customer rescinds the contract during that period, the customer will be liable for any electricity consumed.]

-(2) For a standard form contract that is not entered into as a result of door to door marketing, the information in subclause (1) must be given no later than with or on the customer's first bill.
+(2) For a standard form contract that is not entered into as a result of door to door marketing, the information in subclause (1) must be given no later than with the customer's first bill.